tomkerkhove/promitor/adding-a-new-scraper.md

 This should be provided in a new file under `docs\configuration\v1.x\metrics` and be listed under the supported providers on `docs/configuration/v1.x/metrics/index.md` in alphabetical order.

-Please also update the file `docs/configuration/v1.x/metrics/index.md` to include your new file.